 While a reaction to an environmental allergy can be particularly bad, food allergies tend to be a little more aggressive.
 It’s estimated that between 6-8% of children under the age of 3 have some sort of food allergy.
 As with any allergen, the reaction can range from moderate to downright life-threatening.
 Your child might experience a symptom such as a little irritation in their mouth, or something more severe like swelling, rash, or something more serious like anaphylaxis.
 Most parents don’t discover a food allergy until their child ingests said food and has a reaction.

 It’s important to note that any medication has the potential to cause an allergic reaction of some kind.
 In fact, roughly 5-10% of all negative reactions to drugs are allergy-related.
 Additionally, an allergic reaction isn’t the same as a side effect, nor should it be confused with toxicity caused by an overdose.
 As with any allergy, it’s important to take note of and inform your pediatric provider of any allergies your child may have.

 Most doctors will agree that while not every child reacts the same way to an allergen, there are common symptoms that characterize an allergic reaction.

 The best and safest way to determine whether or not your child has an allergy is to have an allergy test performed.
-This can be done either by performing a skin test or by doing a blood test.
-These days, blood tests are usually the preferred testing method.
-They tend to be more accurate and pose less risk to the patient.
+There are multiple options for diagnostic testing, including:

 If you think your child is suffering from a severe allergic reaction, call 911 or take them to the nearest emergency room.
 However, their reaction is minor, but you still suspect an allergic reaction, call your local Raleigh Group provider to set up an appointment.
 Our pediatricians in Memphis have years of experience helping children and their families manage allergies of all types.
 To learn more information, reach out today.